Retaliaters/.github/profile/README.md

 ## Welcome to Retaliaters

-A community that helps people with like minded interest in the field of web-development or cybersecurity unite.
+A company that helps people with like minded interest in the field of web-development or cybersecurity unite.
 Our community consists of web-developers and ethical hackers.

 ## Contribution Guidelines